 Convenience & Consultation In, Out of the Hospital

-International board-certified lactation consultants at University Health System are available before and after the birth of your baby to help you and your family with your breastfeeding concerns.
+International board-certified lactation consultants at University Health are available before and after the birth of your baby to help you and your family with your breastfeeding concerns.
 All of our nurses working in labor and delivery and in the mother/baby unit at University Hospital have additional education and training in breastfeeding support.

 Our team also helps moms in need of breastfeeding support in other areas of the hospital, such as the Neonatal Intensive Care Unit and our pediatric unit.

 Our team provides resources for new and expectant moms all over South Texas by being accessible to answer questions like these:

 Where are the Lactation Experts in San Antonio?